• Skip to primary navigation

 About The Ingredients

-Ingredients for Beer battered fish tacos.
+Ingredients for Beer battered fish tacos on the table before preparing.

 Pro Tip: Use a versatile thermometer like Thermoworks.
 You can test the temperature of your oil, and your fish with it.
 You can also use this thermometer for candy making - so it saves money and space in your kitchen.